OPS-E2E-PPE/VBA-Docs/api/Access.ComboBox.AutoExpand.md

 keywords: vbaac10.chm11388,vbaac10.chm4275
 f1_keywords:
 - vbaac10.chm11388,vbaac10.chm4275
-ms.prod: access
 api_name:
 - Access.ComboBox.AutoExpand
 ms.assetid: 0b3fabf8-4004-0868-3ddc-aef297514324
 ms.date: 02/28/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ComboBox.AutoExpand property (Access)

-You can use the **AutoExpand** property to specify whether Microsoft Access automatically fills the text box portion of a combo box with a value from the combo box list that matches the characters that you enter as you type in the combo box.
+Use the **AutoExpand** property to specify whether Microsoft Access automatically fills the text box portion of a combo box with a value from the combo box list that matches the characters that you enter as you type in the combo box.
 This lets you quickly enter an existing value in a combo box without displaying the list box portion of the combo box.
 Read/write **Boolean**.

 ## Syntax